jdelamer/csci-128/source/topics/IO.rst

     Subject 3, 155, 54, 105

 * The first line is a *header*, explaining the values in each field.
 * Headers are *not* mandatory.
-Some CSVs have 'em, some don't.
+Some CSVs have them, some don't.
 * Good news: Python has a built-in library to read CSV files for you!
 * In fact, we've seen this before::

     def load_asn1_data():
         """
-        This function loads the file `starbucks.csv` and returns a LIST of latitudes and longitudes for North American Starbucks'.
+        This function loads the file `wordle.csv` and returns a LIST of latitudes and longitudes for North American Starbucks'.
         We'll talk about lists formally in class in a few lectures, but maybe you can start guessing how they work based on what you see here...